xuanfengxyy/YSGM-bak/README.md

 # YSGM

-A CLI tool to manage official genshin servers
+A CLI tool to manage official genshin servers.\
-The code exegesis translated as Chinese
+The code exegesis translated as Chinese.

 ## Setup
 Edit the configuration file included to your MUIP server IP and your servers SSH credentials.